-People can also talk with their doctor or nutritionist for the most accurate caloric intake estimates.
+People can also ask their doctor or nutritionist for the most accurate caloric intake estimates.
 These professionals can tailor the estimate based on the person and their lifestyle.

 Once a person knows how many calories they need each day or week, they can work on creating a calorie deficit.

-One component in creating a calorie deficit is changing what a person eats and drinks each day.
+One component in creating a calorie deficit is changing what a person eats and drinks daily.
 A person should focus on foods that are rich in nutrients but low in calories.

 - low fat or fat-free dairy, including milk, yogurt, cheese, or fortified soy beverages

-- healthful oils, such as olive oil, canola oil, or coconut oil
+- ‘healthy’ oils such as olive or canola

 A person should also avoid consuming sugary drinks and trans fats.

 An important part of weight loss is exercise.
-A person who is not active at all should try to increase their daily activity levels, if they can.
+An inactive person should try to increase their daily activity levels if they can.